 Run Code

-If you created your project from a template, you should see project files in the editor.
+If you created your project from a template, you can see the project files in the editor.
 You can open a file in the editor by clicking the file name in the file navigation bar on the left.

-When doing real analysis, writing and executing your code from the editor rather than the command prompt makes it easy to iteratively develop your code and save it along the way.
+When working on an analysis, writing and executing your code from the editor rather than the command prompt enables to iteratively develop your code and save it along the way.

 If you require more space for your editor, you can collapse the file list by double-clicking between the file list pane and the editor pane.
-You can hide the editor using editor's View menu.
+You can hide the editor, using the editor's View menu.

 Code Autocomplete